 The Benchy is the favorite boat printed by hobbyists in order to benchmark printer quality.
 I am not the exception, which is why I will be using it as an example for the rest of this article.

 Now that you already know what to tell your friends when they ask you how long it takes to print a small random and useless boat, we could technically stop writing/reading this article and go on with our lives!
 In the not so probable case that you choose to stay and keep on reading, I will try to make it worth your while and give you a few more things to tell them.
 Let us make sure you leave them speechless (or bored to death)!

 Main determinants of 3D printing speed

-We will talk in more detail about each one of the main drivers of print duration.
-If you want to test the impact each one of these you can download a slicer (like Ultimaker Cura).
-By changing the each parameter and slicing, the software will output an estimated print duration.
-You do not even need to have a 3D printer to do this
+We will talk in more detail about each one of the main drivers of print duration, and if you want to test the impact of each one of them, you can download a slicer (like Ultimaker Cura).
+By changing each parameter and slicing, the software will output an estimated print duration.
+You do not even need to have a 3D printer to do this.

 In fact, let us build a table of different print durations of our friendly Benchy under different printing speeds and layer heights!
 As a starting point, I will use Cura’s draft settings:

 Benchy’s printing duration (in minutes)